ultraviolet-1986/lifesigns-engine-ruby/README.md

 # Introduction

 The Lifesigns Engine is written in Ruby and is a framework for creating interactive stories or text adventure games.
-There is a collection of items and a lot of functionality bundled, which aims to represent the real world using text.
-The primary inspiration for this project is [Ren'Py](https://www.renpy.org/) - it is my intention that a user of this software can create a game or a story based on the command-line quickly and with a high-emphasis on quality.
+The items and functionality contained aim to represent the real world using text.
+The inspiration for this project is [Ren'Py](https://www.renpy.org/) - but with a focus on the command-line.

-`To be written`
+(Rest to be written)